discord-jda/JDA/README.md

 ## UserBots and SelfBots

 Discord is currently prohibiting creation and usage of automated client accounts (AccountType.CLIENT).
-We however still have support to login with these accounts due to legacy support.
-That does not mean it is allowed or welcome to use.
+We have officially dropped support for client login as of version **4.2.0**!
 Note that JDA is not a good tool to build a custom discord client as it loads all servers/guilds on startup unlike a client which does this via lazy loading instead.
 If you need a bot, use a bot account from the [Application Dashboard](https://discordapp.com/developers/applications).